gjoyce42/Technical_Writing/Author_Tutorial.md

 	- A great in-browser editor for beginners is [Editor.md](https://dillinger.io)
 	- This lesson was created with [StackEdit](https://stackedit.io) which is free, easy to use, and allows you to easily save files on your Google Drive (if you have gmail, you have this)
 	- Check [this page from Slant.co](https://www.slant.co/search?query=markdown%20editors) for options specific to your operating system
-	- If you choose to write your file in plain text or using an online workspace like [github](https://github.com/), here is a [page from markdown.org](https://www.markdownguide.org/basic-syntax/) that you can use to format in markdown and many more
+	- If you choose to write your file in plain text or using an online workspace like [github](https://github.com/), check this [page from markdown.org](https://www.markdownguide.org/basic-syntax/) that wil
 * Growth mindset!

 ## Overview